jessesosmena/blog-codeIgniter-3/readme.rst

 $db['default']['dbdriver'] = 'mysql';

-Configure the .htaccess / RewriteBase property
+Configure the .htaccess / RewriteBase value

-RewriteBase / write here the name of your folder
+RewriteBase / write here the name of the folder

 start XAMPP browse to localhost/ name of the folder

+The Application was made in 2015

 ###################